FrancesCoronel/hire-me/docs/04-interview/asking.md

 ## Position

+- How do you know what to work on each day?
 - How would you describe the responsibilities of the position?
 - How would you describe a typical day and week in this position?
 - Is this a new position?